James Bartholomew Blackwell: Education

-James Bartholomew Blackwell was born on Barrack Street in Ennis, Co.
-Clare, Ireland.
+James Bartholomew Blackwell was born on Barrack Street in Ennis, County Clare, Ireland.
 Records of his year of birth vary between 1763 and 1765.
 He was closely related to Dr Bartholomew Murray, who died in Paris on 8 January 1767.
 Dr Murray had been a generous benefactor of the Irish College in Paris, and in his will left further rich bequests towards the education of Irish students destined for the priesthood to serve on the mission in Ireland.
-At the age of eleven James left Ennis for Paris, and there he entered the Collège des Lombards on the burse founded by his late granduncle, Dr. Murray, and he began his ecclesiastical studies.
+At the age of eleven, James left Ennis for Paris, and there he entered the Collège des Lombards on the burse founded by his late granduncle, Dr. Murray, and he began his ecclesiastical studies.

 At this time there were approximately 600 Irish students, secular and regular, studying for the priesthood in thirty colleges throughout Europe.
 Of this number, France accounted for over a half and Paris one third.
 Liam Swords informs us that: "Numerically [the two Irish colleges in Paris] represented the largest concentration of Irish in the city and, more importantly, all the other Irish were in one way or another linked with them and regarded them as the focus of Irish society."
 About 11,000 Irish students were educated in Paris in the seventeenth and eighteenth centuries, equaling the number of priests ordained in Maynooth during the two centuries of its existence to date.
 Lecky observed that they returned to Ireland 'with a real and varied knowledge of the world ... the manners and feelings of cultivated gentlemen and a high sense of clerical decorum.'

 Both the universities and students alike suffered from continuing financial problems.
 Correspondence during the decade preceding the French Revolution gives the impression of an academic world deeply concerned about the number of prizes the Irish were awarded each year.
 Dr Plunkett explained that a student 'will be received gratis as soon as he shall win a premium in the university.
 Should this happen the first year he will have nothing to pay during the course of his studies.'
 "Irish Catholics," Swords writes, "or at least the strong farmers and well-off shopkeepers who insisted on sending their sons to Paris to be educated – were very loath to pay for them.
 Dr Charles Kearney, who became superior of the Collège des Irlandais in 1782, complained that often they sent their sons of thirteen or fourteen years of age with only one half-term or quarter-term's fee and that nothing ever followed despite frequent solicitations."
 Some scholars' financial destitution is further illustrated when, in 1789, Henry Essex Edgeworth wrote to his friend bishop Francis Moylan of Cork on behalf of one Fitzgerald, a medical student who was obliged to borrow five guineas, to persuade his father to send him money to pay his debts and return fare home.
 Thus it was in a sense liberating for James Blackwell to be a recipient of a burse, and evidence exists supporting the claim that he was in fact a privileged bursary-holder.